 The Dean, who is also a professor, is the executive head of the Faculty.
 Members of each Faculty meet regularly to consider matters pertaining to their own areas of study and research, the result of their deliberations being then submitted to the Professorial Board.
 The term "faculty" is used in two distinct senses in the University.
 Sometimes it is used to refer to the group of Schools comprising the Faculty, and at others to the deliberative body of academic members of the Schools within the Faculty.

-The eleven Faculties are Applied Science, Architecture, Arts, Biological Sciences, Commerce, Engineering,

-Law, Medicine, Military Studies, Professional Studies, and Science.
+The eleven Faculties are Applied Science, Architecture, Arts, Biological Sciences, Commerce, Engineering, Law, Medicine, Military Studies, Professional Studies, Science together with the Australian Graduate School of Management.
 In addition, the Board of Studies in General Education fulfils a function similar to that of the faculties.
-The Board of Studies in Science is responsible for the academic administration of the Science course.
+The Board of Studies in Science and Mathematics, which was established to facilitate the joint academic administration of the Science and Mathematics degree course by the Faculties of Biological Sciences and Science, considers and reports to the Professorial Board on all matters relating to studies, lectures and examinations in the science course.